 Motorcycling has become more popular in recent years.
 Motorcycles are fun and relatively inexpensive to own and insure.
 They also get excellent gas mileage.
 More motorcycles in traffic create a need for greater awareness among those who share the road.

 Motorcycle crashes are on the rise.
-In Minnesota, the number of motorcycle crashes, injures, and fatalities have risen about 37 percent since 1996.
+In Minnesota, the number of motorcycle crashes, injuries, and fatalities have risen about 37 percent since 1996.
 In many car-motorcycle crashes, drivers claimed they didn’t see the motorcycle, or didn’t see it until it was too late.
 Motorcycles are smaller and harder to see.
 Great care needs to be taken to watch for them.

 Drivers should expect to see motorcycles at any time.
 A motorcycle’s headlight is on all the time.
 This helps them be seen during the day and night.
 However, a motorcycle can easily be hidden behind a car or truck.
 It’s important for a driver to check his/her mirrors and blind spot before merging or changing lanes.
 Look for a helmet above, tires below, or a shadow alongside a vehicle that you can’t see around.

 Riders need to make themselves as conspicuous as possible.
 They need to be careful not to hide in traffic.
 It is recommended that riders maintain a large space cushion when following another vehicle and use their entire lane (right, left, and center) to see and be seen.
 Brightly colored protective gear and helmets help riders be more visible.
-Colors like, red, yellow, orange, and white help a ride be noticed.
+Colors like red, yellow, orange, and white help a rider be noticed.
 Some riders also use reflective tape and stickers.

 Riders should use turn signals for every turn or lane change, even if they think no one will see them.
 Some use a combination of both hand signals and turn signals to draw more attention to themselves.
 Flashing the brake light two or three times before slowing down or stopping also helps drivers take notice.